Management Response

 Ensure UN Women personnel and partners have clarity on RO strategic priorities and its approach to how it will advance them Regional Office senior management with support from thematic units and the Planning, Monitoring and Reporting unit 2025/09 Completed UNW personnel and partners have a clear understanding of the RO’s strategic priorities and approach.
 Through a highly collaborative process—including orientations, feedback sessions, and sub-regional discussions with CSOs/NGOs, donors, bilateral partners, UN agencies, and Representatives—the RO SN was developed using evaluation findings and Theory of Change workshops.
 These sessions took place during Q1-3 in 2025

 Leadership group reconfigured, with allocated time focusing on thematic discussion, which includes coordination, to drive normative work through impact areas, including a focus on trend analysis and forecasting for cohesive approach to emerging trends RD, DRD, Thematic leadership for impact areas Political participation.
-WEE, WPS/HA, EVAW and Coordination 2026/03 Initiated Regional Office leadership group, comprised of thematic leads of impact areas, as well as leads of functional areas of work, will be reconfigured.
-The Thematic leadership will focus on strategic direction and coherence across all impact areas, ensuring that normative work is systematically embedded throughout regional programming and support to UNW presences.
-The group will serve as a central mechanism for aligning technical leadership, coordination, and normative functions to drive the delivery of the three systemic outcomes.
-Through this strengthened structure, the Thematic Leadership Group will reinforce the Regional Office’s ability to influence normative processes, respond to regional dynamics, and ensure that technical, normative, and coordination inputs are integrated and mutually reinforcing across the region.
+WEE, WPS/HA, EVAW and Coordination 2026/03 Completed The Regional Office leadership group has been reconfigured to serve as a central mechanism for integrated planning, strategic alignment, and performance oversight across thematic and functional areas.
+The group is composed of thematic leads across impact areas—Women’s Political Participation, Women’s Economic Empowerment (WEE), Women, Peace and Security/Humanitarian Action (WPS/HA), Ending Violence Against Women (EVAW), and Coordination—as well as leads of functional and cross-pillar teams.
+The Thematic Leadership function focuses on strengthening strategic direction and coherence across all impact areas, ensuring that normative priorities are systematically embedded in regional programming and support to UN Women presences.
+It serves as a platform to align technical leadership, coordination, and normative functions to drive delivery of the three systemic outcomes under the Strategic Note.
+Through this structure, the Regional Office enhances its ability to influence regional normative agendas, respond to emerging priorities, and ensure that technical, coordination, and policy advisory services are integrated and mutually reinforcing.
+Complementing this, the Functional/Cross-Pillar dimension of the leadership group focuses on strengthening operational effectiveness, oversight, and coordinated support to country offices.
+It provides a structured space to review delivery performance, address implementation bottlenecks, and ensure alignment with corporate requirements (including QBR processes, compliance, and risk management), while supporting second-line oversight in line with delegated authorities.
+Since the start of 2026, leadership group meetings have been institutionalized as a monthly, two-hour forum (first Monday of each month), providing a predictable and structured mechanism for both operational oversight and strategic dialogue.

 Recommendation: The Regional Office should prioritize its core functions as the basis for regional engagement, use clear criteria to guide regional programming, rebalance subregional focus, and clarify direction and expectations of non-physical presences ensuring alignment with regional support capacities.